-When visiting the Sawara, the main sightseeing district, you should get off the train at JR Sawara Station.
-The district is also directly accessible by car from Sawara Katori Interchange on the Higashi-Kanto Expressway.
+Katori City is located in the northeastern part of Chiba Prefecture, about 70 km (43.5 mi) from Tokyo and 15 km (9.3 mi) from Narita International Airport.
+When visiting Sawara, the main sightseeing district, you should get off the train at JR Sawara Station.
+The district is also accessibly by car from Sawara-Katori Interchange on the Higashi-Kanto Expressway.

 COPYRIGHT SUIGO-SAWARA TOURIST ASSOCIATION ALL RIGHTS RESERVED.